uw-comphys/openccm/publications/2403_JOSS/paper.md

 # PFR Example: Irreversible Linear Reaction

-This example demonstrates a mass balance simulation of OpenCCM's PFR simple reactor using an irreversible linear chemical reaction.
-The files for this example can be found [here](https://github.com/uw-comphys/openccm/tree/main/examples/simple_reactors).
+This example demonstrates a mass balance simulation of `OpenCCM`'s PFR simple reactor using an irreversible linear chemical reaction.
+The files for this example can be found [here](https://github.com/uw-comphys/`OpenCCM`/tree/main/examples/simple_reactors).

 ## Mass Balance System